Jtoosh/startup/notes.md

 The `README.md` file is a markdown file that is displayed on the front page of the repository.
 To have it displayed on the front of the repo, it must be named README.md.

 A fork is a way to clone a GitHub repo.
 It is similar to the `git clone` command, but it is creating a copy of the repo on GitHub rather than my local development environment.
 This is useful when I want to make changes to a repo that I don't have write access to.
 The forked repo still has a link to the upstream (original) repo, so I can pull in changes, and make pull requests to push suggested changes to the upstream repo.

+Personal access tokens are a way to authenticate with GitHub.
+They are used in place of a password when pushing or pulling from a repo.
+They are more secure than a password because they can be revoked at any time, and they can be limited to only the permissions that are needed.
+The two types described are fine-grain PATs and classic PATs.
+Fine-grain PATs are more secure because they can be limited to only the permissions that are needed.
+Classic PATs are less secure because they have access to all of the permissions that the user has, but they have some functions that don't work with fine-grain PATs.
+Read more about them [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+**Pull requests:**
+Pull requests are how you suggest/request a change to a respository.
+You